 UB rigorously enforces the ownership and proper use of its trademarks.
 Our program monitors the marketplace to ensure that only officially licensed merchandise is being sold.

-If you encounter unauthorized uses of UB’s marks, please contact the Trademarks and Licensing Program.
+If you encounter unauthorized uses of UB’s marks, please contact the Division of University Communications: Trademarks and Licensing.

 The University at Buffalo is a member of the Collegiate Licensed Properties Association (CLPA).
 CLPA is a nonprofit organization made up of colleges and universities who manage their own licensing program, or partner with the Licensing Resource Group (LRG) for trademark management services.